 Focusing on What Is Local, Not Just Organic – NYTimes.com realfoodroad on September 8, 2012 Quick post, and a quick read.
 Couldn’t have said it better myself.
 Check it out: Focusing on What Is Local, Not Just Organic – NYTimes.com.
 Like this:Like Loading...
-Category: real food Tag: farmers, local food, local vs organic, New York Times Post navigation Previous: Previous post: CSA Share #12: Is That All There Is?Next: Next post: Miso Corn Chowder @perennialplate Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to email (Opens in new window)Click to print (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Comments wartica September 8, 2012 at 12:41 pm I try to go as local as possible–during the summer/spring months–but when winter comes around, I try to stick with only a few supermarkets for produce! jonwatersauthor.com LikeLike Reply realfoodroad September 8, 2012 at 1:09 pm This similar to my approach; I try to preserve as much as I can while it’s in season (canning, freezing, pseudo-root-cellaring), and in off seasons, try to buy what’s grown on the East Coast before the West Coast, American before Imported, etc. Every little bit has to help.
+Category: Seasonal/Local Food Tag: farmers, local food, local vs organic, New York Times Post navigation Previous: Previous post: CSA Share #12: Is That All There Is?Next: Next post: Miso Corn Chowder @perennialplate Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Comments wartica September 8, 2012 at 12:41 pm I try to go as local as possible–during the summer/spring months–but when winter comes around, I try to stick with only a few supermarkets for produce! jonwatersauthor.com LikeLike Reply realfoodroad September 8, 2012 at 1:09 pm This similar to my approach; I try to preserve as much as I can while it’s in season (canning, freezing, pseudo-root-cellaring), and in off seasons, try to buy what’s grown on the East Coast before the West Coast, American before Imported, etc. Every little bit has to help.
 LikeLike Reply Marsha September 14, 2012 at 6:05 pm Hi!
 I know this is kinda off topic but I’d figured I’d ask.
 Would you be interested in trading links or maybe guest writing a blog article or vice-versa?
 My website addresses a lot of the same subjects as yours and I feel we could greatly benefit from each other.
 If you happen to be interested feel free to send me an e-mail.
 I look forward to hearing from you!
 Superb blog by the way!
 LikeLike Reply realfoodroad September 16, 2012 at 9:50 am Can you please put the link to your website in another comment here?
 I’d like to check it out.
 Thanks.
 LikeLike Reply Comments?
 Thoughts?
 Share them here.
 Cancel reply Enter your comment here...
-Fill in your details below or click an icon to log in: Email (Address never made public) Name Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) w Cancel Connecting to %s Notify me of new comments via email.
+Fill in your details below or click an icon to log in: Email (Address never made public) Name Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) w Cancel Connecting to %s Notify me of new comments via email.
 Notify me of new posts via email.